willy-r/twitter-bots/README.md

 ## Installation

-- You will need the credentials for authentication on API's Twitter, you can check [this](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials) to know jow to get this.
+- You will need the credentials for authentication on API's Twitter, you can check [this](https://realpython.com/twitter-bot-python-tweepy/#creating-twitter-api-authentication-credentials) to know how to get the credentials.

 - If you will only uses the bots locally, just ignore the files `Procfile` and `runtime.txt`, they are for deploy on Heroku only.